Superheroes Decoded

-Superheroes Decoded is a series of superhero documentaries that aired on History Channel.
+Superheroes Decoded is a 2017 television series of superhero documentaries that aired on History Channel.

 Analysts include Stan Lee and George R.R.
 Martin.
 Anthony Mackie, the actor who plays Falcon in the Marvel Cinematic Universe, also gives input.

 The series is narrated by Kevin Conroy, the actor who has voiced Bruce Wayne / Batman in numerous Batman media starting with Batman: The Animated Series.